 Stopping to smell the roses is nice and all.

 But stopping to eat the roses (aka enjoy a sweet bite) is way more fun!

-As they say, sharing is caring, and since this recipe makes a lot, you should definitely share!
-FYI, since these caramels are a hardy candy that needs no refrigeration and they’re a perfect treat/present to ship to dear ones that might not be near.
-And whatever you don’t eat or share, store in an airtight container to prevent the caramels from getting too hard.
+As they say, sharing is caring.
+And since this recipe makes a lot, you should definitely share!
+Plus, these caramels are a hardy candy that needs no refrigeration.

 While I’ve had many a caramel candy, the delicate rose flavor in these provide a sweet change of pace.
 What are your thoughts on roses/flowers in food?
 Are you a fan, or do you prefer them in a vase?

 Ingredients to Make Rose Infused Caramels and Where to Find Them

 - Corn syrup

 - Granulated white sugar

 - Brown sugar — Optional if you want to just use another cup of granulated white sugar.